People either absolutely love or completely despise pickles.

 First Up, What Are Pickles?

 Pickles are usually cucumbers, but often other vegetables are pickled too.

 The process of pickling involves boiling a mixture of water, vinegar, sugar, and spices to make brine.
 Then, cucumbers, or other vegetables, are put in that solution and sealed in a sterile jar for 48 hours or more.

-Brine promotes the growth of beneficial bacteria on the vegetable, and this bacteria helps to preserve it.
-The added positive of this growth of good bacteria is a production of lactic acid, which is what pickles the vegetable, making it taste delicious!
+Brine promotes the growth of beneficial bacteria on the vegetable, and these bacteria help to preserve it.
+The added positive of this growth of good bacteria is the production of lactic acid, which is what pickles the vegetable, making it taste delicious!

 How To Tell If Pickles Are Bad

 Before we go any further, if your pickles aren’t submerged in brine, throw them away.
 That’s because the brine helps to preserve your pickles and stop them from drying out.
 However, you can just chuck the parts that aren’t submerged and eat the rest.

 Here are the other signs that your pickles have gone bad: